Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "author_premium?","boolean","Whether or not the submitter has Reddit Premium.

    This attribute is not available if the post was removed or deleted."
-   "thumbnail","string","The URL of the post thumbnail.
-Other possible values include `self` (if there is no thumbnail?), or `default` (if the post was removed/deleted?)."
    "edited","boolean | float","`false` if the post wasn't edited, otherwise a Unix timestamp of when it was edited."
    "gildings","unknown object",""
-   "post_hint?","string","E.g., `\"image\"`"
-   "content_categories","unknown?",""
+   "post_hint?","string","The type of post.

+   Known values: `self`, `link`, `image`, `hosted:video`, `rich:video`.

+   Field does not exist if it is a gallery post.

+   This field does not exist if the `preview` key does not exist."
+   "is_gallery?","boolean","True if a gallery post.

+   This field does not exist if it is not a gallery post.
+(Hence value should always be true.)

+   This is false if the post is a crosspost to a gallery post."
+   "gallery_data?","object","This field does not exist if not a gallery post.

+   Contains a bit of information about the gallery content, including captions and URLs.
+   Contains IDs for accessing the `media_metadata` field object."
+   "media_metadata?","object","Information about media items linked in the post.

+   Includes information for image URLs, image file types, dimensions.

+   This field does not exist if there is no media in the post."
+   "poll_data?","object","This field does not exist if not a poll post."
+   "content_categories","string array?",""
+   "is_self","boolean","True if a text post.

-   "is_self","boolean","`true` if it is a text post. `false` if link post."
+   This is false if the post is a crosspost to a text post."
    "mod_note","string?",""
    "created","float","Legacy.
 Same as `created_utc` but subtract 28800."
-   "wls","integer","Unknown.
+   "wls","integer?","Unknown.
 Often `6`.
 Possibly stands for \"white list status\"?"
+   "pwls","integer?","Unknown.
+Possibly stands for \"parent white list status\"?"
    "removed?","boolean","`true` if the submission is removed.

    This will not be `true` if the removed post was indicated as spam!
 It is recommended to check for `null` in